In a nutshell

 From the outside, the church looks like a fortress, complete with two side towers.
 But that makes sense since it was built on the remains of a mosque as a symbol of the victory over the Moorish occupiers.

-We don’t usually go inside churches, but since it’s one of Lisbon’s top spots, we checked it out.
+We don’t usually go inside churches, but since it’s one of Lisbon’s top attractions, we checked it out.
 And trust us, the gigantic nave inside is worth a detour.

 If you just want to take a quick look, it’s free.
 But if you want to see the treasury and sanctuary, you’ll need a ticket.